Joshua Mathiot

 He served as mayor of Newark in 1834.

 Mathiot was elected as a Whig to the Twenty-seventh Congress (March 4, 1841 – March 3, 1843).

-Grand worthy patriarch of the Sons of Temperance in Ohio, and while attending a temperance convention at Sandusky contracted cholera, from which he died in Newark, Ohio, July 30, 1849.
+He was Grand worthy patriarch of the Sons of Temperance in Ohio, and while attending a temperance convention at Sandusky, he contracted cholera, from which he died in Newark, Ohio, July 30, 1849.

 He was interred in Cedar Hill Cemetery.